Connect with others who understand.

 Rare cases of underarm lumps include both benign (noncancerous) and cancerous tumors, including breast cancer and lymphoma.

 This article focuses on possible causes of a cyst in the armpit.
-Cysts are pockets of fluid that vary in size but are usually inflamed, painful, and close to the skin’s surface.
+Cysts are typically pockets of fluid that vary in size but are usually inflamed, painful, and close to the skin’s surface.
 Remember, as with any new symptom, reach out to a medical professional for an evaluation and appropriate treatment if you develop an armpit cyst.

 Blocked Sweat Glands